PicoADSB/.github/profile/README.md

 PicoADSB is the smallest ADS-B aviation surveillance receiver ever created.
 It utilizes embedded hardware to stay small, light, fast, and inexpensive while also improving reliability.

+## Status

+As of 2024-06, PicoADSB is in its last few rounds of development.
+We have functional prototype hardware and software doing E2E reception, decoding, feeding, and MAVLink connections.
+We're hoping to have PicoADSB hardware commercially available within Q3 2024.

 ## Features

 - Mode-S and ADS-B reception: both Mode-S and ADS-B frames can be handled by PicoADSB